12 Jul Haruku Village, Maluku Province, Indonesia

 Acknowledgements

-Our gratitude is expressed to the community of Haruku Village that has assisted us a lot in collecting data for this research.
-We would like to acknowledge the support of CCRN, especially Anthony Charles.
+Our gratitude is expressed to the community of Haruku Village who has assisted us a lot in collecting data for this research.